 The Fukuda area of Kawagoe is the main home of the Kawagoe Satoyama Initiative.
 As part of the initiative they have several seasonal events in the area.
 Most of which are free.
 I wrote about the Strawberry Candle and Lotus grass before, but I didn’t get around to writing (in real time) about the sunflowers I went to see there in Autumn.
 It is one of the few places you can see sunflowers back-dropped by red spider lilies.
-But right now, and annually, there is a small winter illumination display in the fields.
+But right now, and annually, there is a small Christmas lights display in the fields.
 This one I will disseminate in real time, for anyone living in or close to the Fukuda area of Kawagoe.

 The Fukuda fields are very much “local Kawagoe“, not tourist Kawagoe.
 Fukuda is located on the outskirts of the city, by Ochiabashi that leads into Kawajima Town.
 As such though, if you have come to Kawagoe by way of the Ken-o expressway and alighted at Kawajima Interchange, you will pass these interesting “satoyama initiative” fields on your way into downtown Kawagoe.
 However, there is nowhere to park in the area.
 Thus it is more suited to people within walking or cycling distance.
 Or you can get a bus to the area.
 A couple of my Instagram followers went to the fields by bus, after I shared information for the Strawberry Candle flowers, and reported back they were happy they did!